Izzeddin-Samara/Fitness_Track/README.md

 - **Real Emails Required:** Mailjet requires valid email addresses for sending notifications.
 Ensure that you use real email addresses for users, coaches, contact forms, and coach applications to ensure successful delivery.

 - **Single Email for All Notifications:** Utilize one email address (e.g., your_email@example.com) for sending all notifications to users, coaches, and via contact forms and coach applications.
-This simplifies the email setup and ensures compliance with Mailjet’s policy of using verified sender addresses, enhancing deliverability and consistency across your project.
+This simplifies the email setup and ensures compliance with Mailjet’s policy of using verified sender addresses, enhancing deliverability and consistency across the project.

 ## 🧪 Setting Up Mailtrap for Simulated Email Sending